DouglasDev222/sports-textil/replit.md

 **Database Schema**
 - `athletes` table: User profiles with CPF, personal data, contact info, and demographics
 - `events` table: Running events with details, locations, distances, pricing, and metadata
+- `pedidos` table: Order records that group one or more registrations, with order number, user reference, status, total value, and discount info
-- `inscricoes` table: Registration records linking athletes to events with modality, payment, status, and optional verification code for special categories
+- `inscricoes` table: Registration records linked to pedidos and events, containing registration number, athlete, modality, payment, status, and verification codes

+**Order/Registration Hierarchy**
+- A "Pedido" (order) groups one or more "Inscrições" (registrations)
+- Users can register multiple participants for the same or different events in a single order
+- Each registration has a unique `numeroInscricao` for identification
+- Each order has a unique `numeroPedido` for tracking

 **Development Infrastructure**
 - In-memory storage fallback for development (`MemStorage` class)